buckleylab/Buckley_lab_protocols/gel_electrophoresis/gel_extraction.md

 	* Make 75 mL of agarose solution
 		* Large volume needed to cast a gel with deep wells.
 	* 1.12 g of low melt agarose
-	* 1.5 ul of SybrSafe
+	* 7.5 ul of SyberSafe

-1. Add 10 uL of loading dye to each concentrated 100 uL sample and mix well.
+1. Add 20 uL of 6x loading dye to each concentrated 100 uL sample and mix well.
-	* Mix thoroughly

 1. Load 55 uL of the sample into an individual well until all the sample is loaded.
 	* Use 7.5 ul of 100 bp ladder in the 1st lane (+1.5 ul of 6X loading dye).

 1. Run the gel at ~35 volts for ~1.5 hours.
+	* It is OK to run the gel at a higher voltage (~70) for a shorter time frame.

 1. Pre-weight 2 mL microcentrifuge tubes (1 per sample).